The Early History of the McLarans of Dalby

 The knowledge takes the form of various tales.
 People sit around the fire and tell stories.
 Later, these will be called legends and myths, but in the instant when they are first being related and heard, the tellers and the listeners believe in them as the holiest of truths, absolute reality.
 They listen, the fire burns, someone adds more wood, the flames' renewed warmth quickens thought, awakens the imagination...

 And so it seems to be with some of our McLaran Family oral history.
-Often there is a germ of truth in the story, but the era, the characters involved and the place may have been changed or mistaken.
+Often there is a modicum of truth in the story, but the era, the characters involved, and the place may have been changed intentionally or by mistake.

 Picture